 Film Links Until quite recently it was difficult to find pedagogically sound film material to help students improve their language through watching film, and teachers had to spend many hours creating their own materials.
 However, with the advent of the Internet there are now a wealth of online resources for both language teachers and their students.
 With so many resources it’s sometimes difficult for teachers to see the wood for the trees.

+Using Class Dojo to reinforce positive behavior Class Dojo is a popular and somewhat controversial free tech tool for behavior management.
+I frequently hear it recommended by teachers at all grade levels, but am not familiar with it personally.
+So, I’ve invited a teacher who has used Class Dojo with her students to explain what’s worked for her.
+Amanda Killough, who has been teaching middle school Social Studies for eleven years, is here to share with us how Class Dojo helps reinforces positive behavior in both her individual students and the class as a whole.
 United Kingdom HISTORY The first Britons (people who live in the United Kingdom) were the Picts, who arrived about 10,000 years ago.
 In the eighth century B.C., the Celts arrived from Europe and pushed the Picts north into Scotland.
 In A.D.
 43, the Romans invaded and ruled for nearly 400 years.
 They built roads, bathhouses, sewers, and large villas.
 By the sixth century A.D., German peoples known as Angles, Jutes, and Saxons were moving into Britain.
 The Angles gave their name to England, and English people became known as Anglo-Saxons.